aish-srini/--handbook/README.md

 # Projects

+  1. Hamiltons

+	..*
+	1. How to flash Hamiltons
+		1. Have with you the following materials : batteries, label maker, hamiltons, and more (INSERT HERE!!)
+		2. Place the

+  2. Side projects:

+	..*
   	1. Create a container
-  2. Rock-Paper-Scissors
+	2. Rock-Paper Scissors:
-  	- Create a client-server interaction platform
+		1. Create a client-server interaction platform
-	- Rules:
+		2. Rules:

-  3.
+  3. Other stuff?

 #